neonzoul/1st-KoryenAlbCraft-v1/_dev-Document/logbook/logbook-week3.md

 -   **implement**- complete To-Do List:

     -   [✔️]Verify Local Setu:
-        -   Open your project terminal and run `npm install` to install all the necessary dependencies.
+        -   Open project terminal and run `npm install` to install all the necessary dependencies.
         -   commit "npm install"
         -   Run the development server with `npm run dev` to confirm the project works on your local machine.
     -   [✔️]Deploy to Vercel: